-The Guama Model delivers a sustainable, low-input rural livelihood that allows an end to the practice of slash and burn.
+The Guama Model ( Guama is the local name for Inga) delivers a sustainable, resilient rural livelihood that allows an escape from poverty and an end to the practice of slash and burn.

 In Honduras the average area of land (usually degraded and steeply sloping) available to a family for slash and burn agriculture is cited as 8 hectares.
 Normally, several hectares must be slashed and burnt each year simply to meet the family’s basic food requirements.
 None of the 8 ha. can be used for anything other that slash and burn because all 8 ha. need to be used in rotation for burning at 2-3 year intervals in order to produce enough food to feed the family.